Genocide: Genocide studies

+Delegates of the International Association of Genocide Scholars (IAGS) examine an exhumed mass grave, outside the village of Potočari, July 2007.

 The field of genocide studies emerged in the 1970s and 1980s, as social science began to consider the phenomenon of genocide.
-Due to the occurrence of the Bosnian genocide, Rwandan genocide, and the Kosovo crisis, genocide studies exploded in the 1990s.
+Due to the occurrence of the Bosnian genocide, the Rwandan genocide, and the Kosovo crisis, genocide studies exploded in the 1990s.
 In contrast to earlier researchers who took for granted the idea that liberal and democratic societies were less likely to commit genocide, revisionists associated with the International Network of Genocide Scholars emphasized how Western ideas led to genocide.
 The genocides of indigenous peoples as part of European colonialism were initially not recognized as a form of genocide.
-Pioneers of research into settler colonialism such as Patrick Wolfe spelled out the genocidal logic of settler projects in places like Americas and Australia, prompting a rethinking of colonialism.
+Pioneers of research into settler colonialism, such as Patrick Wolfe, spelled out the genocidal logic of settler projects in places like the Americas and Australia, prompting a rethinking of colonialism.
 Nevertheless, most genocide research focuses on a limited canon of twentieth-century genocides, while many other cases are understudied or forgotten.
-Many genocide scholars are concerned both with objective study of the topic, and obtaining insights that will help prevent future genocides.
+Many genocide scholars are concerned with both the objective study of the topic and obtaining insights that will help prevent future genocides.